Diverse Maui Birdwatching on the Road to Hana

 What to bring

-Going all the way around East Maui is weather dependent and cannot be guaranteed.
-No refund will be offered if the “backside” road is closed and the tour goes to Hana and back.
+Going all the way around East Maui depends on weather and road conditions, and cannot be guaranteed.
+No refund will be offered if the “backside” road is closed to traffic, however the tour will still be a full 10 hours of fun and include all the must-do stops!

 PHYSICAL REQUIREMENTS